ACS Trenton Local Section Scholarship Award 2022

 Students receiving the scholarship will be expected to perform the following duties:

-This information will be used to decide to award a second, smaller scholarship to the students.
-The local section will invite 2021 scholarship winners to attend the Awards ceremony in 2022 to share their experiences at their new institution.
+This information will be used to deem appropriate the awarding of to attend the TrACS Awards ceremony in 2025 to share their experiences at their new institution.